machingclee/machingclee.github.io/static/media/413-batch-insert.5464e32d.md

 We ***keep using domain behaviour*** to maintain all the domain invariance, and we return all the necessary results for persistence (for insert, delete, update, etc).

-In the past if we have modified our entities, the dirty check mechanism of JPA will calculate a set of SQLs and execute them for us, which ***is not desirable*** as it always produces repeated single insertion statements that harm the performance significantly.
+In the past if we have modified our entities, the dirty check mechanism of JPA will calculate a set of SQLs and execute them for us, which ***is not desirable*** as it potentially produces repeated single insertion statements that harm the performance significantly.

 For this, we introduce the following extension function for `EntitiyManager` in order to make a block of code ***invisible*** from dirty-check mechanism: